An easy and fun project! Learn how to make glitter wine glasses easily with mod podge and glitter. So many personalized wine glasses you could make!

 - Glitter – Neon Orange

-- Wine Glass – I got mine at the Dollar Tree
+- Wine Glass – I got mine at my local Dollar Tree

 - Paint brush and foam brush